kubernetes-retired/kube-aws/docs/getting-started/step-2-render.md

 ```

-If `createRecordSet` is not set to true, the deployer will be responsible for making externalDNSName routable to the ELB managing the controller nodes after the cluster is created.
+If `createRecordSet` is not set to true, the deployer will be responsible for making externalDNSName routable to the the ELB managing the controller nodes after the cluster is created.

 ### Multi-AZ Clusters